 NCHSAA ATHLETES OF THE YEAR NAMED AT ANNUAL MEETING

-CHAPEL HILL --- Kareem Martin of Roanoke Rapids High School and Leah Mackley of Pender High School have been named winners of the 2010 Athlete of the Year awards by the North Carolina High School Athletic Association (NCHSAA).
+CHAPEL HILL — Hailey Cook of Hendersonville High School and T.J.
+Logan of Northern Guilford High School have been named winners of the 2013 Athlete of the Year awards by the North Carolina High School Athletic Association (NCHSAA).

 These are the top athletic awards given by the NCHSAA to honor the most outstanding male and female high school athletes in the state.
 They were presented at the Dean E, Smith Center on the University of North Carolina campus during the NCHSAA's Annual Meeting on Thursday.

 Both of the winners were selected by a special panel that includes media representatives from across the state.
 They were each presented with the Pat Best Memorial Trophy, named for the former Goldsboro High principal and president of the NCHSAA who died unexpectedly in 1988.

 "On behalf of our Board of Directors and the entire membership of the NCHSAA, we congratulate these outstanding student-athletes on their tremendous achievements during their high school careers," said Davis Whitfield, commissioner of the NCHSAA.
 "Both have extremely impressive credentials which are in the same vein as previous winners of this award, and we certainly wish them well in their future pursuits."